kmith/MAPcore-Documentation/source/ScaffoldFiducialMarker.rst

 Push Control
 ^^^^^^^^^^^^
-The *Push* control helps to save the changes on the Physiome Model Repository(PMR).
+The *Push* control helps to save the changes on to the PMR workspace.

 Steps: